18F/join.tts.gsa.gov/pages/positions/sourcing-strategist.md

 ### {{ page.role_name }} - GS-{{ page.gs_level }}

-As a Sourcing Strategist on the Talent Team, you will be a critical strategic driver in the Technology Transformation Services’ (TTS) ability to meet its business needs, as well as its ability to reflect the diversity of the people we serve.
+As a Sourcing Strategist on the Talent Team, you will be a critical strategic driver in the Technology Transformation Services’ (TTS) ability to meet its needs, as well as its ability to reflect the diversity of the people we serve.
 You will build strong pipelines of diverse talent at all levels, from a wide range of disciplines including: design, engineering, product management, business operations and executive leadership.
 You’ll work closely with hiring managers to implement targeted attraction strategies, and you’ll also ensure that all of the candidates that you engage with have a positive experience.

 Talent team members:
 - Work collaboratively to solve hiring challenges within the organization